choijangwook/RainDeepSleep/privacy.md

 title: Privacy Policy
 ---

-# Privacy Policy
+## Privacy Policy

-This website does not collect personal information <br>
-directly.
-However, third-party services such as <br>
+This site uses third-party services including Google AdSense.

-Google AdSense may use cookies to serve ads based <br>
+These services may use cookies to display relevant ads.

-on user interests.
-We do not control third-party <br>
+We do not collect personal data directly.
-cookies.
-For more information, please visit Google <br>
-Privacy Policy.<br>

-<a class="btn" href="/privacy.html">Privacy</a>
+By using this site, you consent to the use of cookies.